For an Associate of Arts degree in Business Administration, your classes can include:

 Introduction to Business

-This course provides students with a general introduction to business activity and how it relates to our economic society.
+This course is designed to provide students with a general introduction to business activity and how it relates to our economic society.
 Students will explore how businesses are owned, organized, managed, and controlled.

 Decision Making and Communication